Gene Budig, academic who ran American League, dies at 81

-NEW YORK (AP) -- Gene Budig, the self-effacing educator and baseball fan from small-town Nebraska who became the head of three major universities and the last president of the American League, died Tuesday.
+NEW YORK — Gene Budig, the self-effacing educator and baseball fan from small-town Nebraska who became the head of three major universities and the last president of the American League, died Tuesday.
 He was 81.

-His death was announced by the commissioner's office and the Charleston RiverDogs, a minor league team he co-owned.
+His death was announced by the commissioner’s office and the Charleston RiverDogs, a minor league team he co-owned.
 No cause was given.
-He had been in hospice.
+He had been in hospice in South Carolina.

-Budig succeeded Bobby Brown as AL president in 1994 and held the job until baseball owners abolished league presidents under a reorganization urged by Selig in 2000.
+Budig succeeded Bobby Brown as AL president in 1994 and augmented his staff with Larry Doby, the first Black player in the AL. Budig held the job until baseball owners abolished league presidents under a reorganization urged by Selig in 2000.

 By then, with interleague play already a part of the game and umpires being put under the control of the commissioner’s office, it was clear those longtime positions were being phased out.